 If the property becomes occupied

-A new or altered dwelling does not require a Completion Notice once someone starts to live there.
+A new or altered dwelling does not require a completion notice once someone starts to live there.
 The date used to enter onto the council tax list will be the date of occupation.

-Appealing against a Completion Notice
+Appealing against a completion notice

 However, you can contact us in the first instance, setting out the reasons why you disagree with the date of completion.
-Once we have recieved your enquiry we may ask for further information, and will advise you of our decision as soon as possible, to allow you sufficient time to appeal further if you wish.
+Once we have received your enquiry we may ask for further information, and will advise you of our decision as soon as possible, to allow you sufficient time to appeal further if you wish.
 A revised completion notice will be issued, if necessary.